 7. The reserved matters application(s) pursuant to this permission shall be made in accordance with the Design Code (Revision C, October 2025).

-8. No development shall commence until full details have been submitted to and approved in writing by the Local planning authority in relation to the proposed arrangements for future management and maintenance of the proposed streets within the development.
+8. No development shall commence until full details of the proposed arrangements for the management and maintenance of streets within the development have been submitted to and approved in writing by the ocal planning authority. .
 The streets shall thereafter be maintained in accordance with the approved management and maintenance details until such time as an agreement has been entered into under Section 38 of the Highways Act 1980 or a Private Management and Maintenance Company has been established.

-9.

-A) Prior to or in conjunction with the submission of each reserved matters application, full details (in the form of scaled plans and written specifications) shall be submitted to and approved in writing by the Local planning authority in respect of the following physical works insofar as relevant to the phase or reserved matters area to which the application relates:
+9. A) Before or with the submission of each reserved matters application, full details (in the form of scaled plans and written specifications) in respect of the following physical works insofar as relevant to the phase or reserved matters area to which the application relates shall be submitted to and approved in writing by the local planning authority:

 i. internal roads and footways;